 The study looks at the economic impact of a 720-megawatt power facility using 12 small modular nuclear reactors at the Idaho National Laboratory (INL) site in southeast Idaho during the project’s four-year construction, as well as the ongoing impacts over its 40-year operations period.

-The Idaho Policy Institute at Boise State and the James A. and Louise McClure Center for Public Policy Research at U of I completed the study at the request of economic development and industry groups.
+The Idaho Policy Institute at Boise State and the James A. and Louise McClure Center for Public Policy Research at the University of Idaho completed the study at the request of economic development and industry groups.
 It notes the project would complement research activities at INL and enhance nuclear energy-related research and development in Idaho.

 “Providing clear economic data to help policymakers and businesses make sound decisions is a critically important role of our policy research centers,” said Geoffrey Black, professor of economics in the College of Business and Economics at Boise State.